SFergusonBPP/LloydsDatabase/TasksWk2.md

 - **HR.sql** → Run this script to create and populate the **HR** database.
   - Required for **Activity 5** (Views and Functions with Employees).

+- All the databases will be used in the **General Practice** section

 ⚠️ **Important:**
 - Run each script only once to set up the databases.
 - Switch to the correct database before starting each activity using `USE Sales;`, `USE Stock;`, or `USE HR;`.